 Whakawerawera – The Living Maori Village

-Fully energized post lunch, your memorable cultural experience begins as we meet the people of Tuhourangi/Ngati Wahiao in the Whakawerawera Village.
-You will be escorted by a member of the Maori village and learn how they use the geothermal activity, rich in this area, in their everyday life.
-You’ll be getting a glimpse into this authentic living Maori village, an opportunity to mingle with the community and learn about their history and legends.
+Fully energized post-lunch, your memorable cultural experience begins as we meet the people of Tuhourangi/Ngati Wahiao in the Whakawerawera Village.
+You are escorted by a member of the Maori village and learn how they use the geothermal activity, rich in this area, in their everyday life.
+Get a glimpse into this authentic living Maori village, an opportunity to mingle with the community and learn about their history and legends.

-Your local guide will then show you around the geothermal field with an upclose view of the awesome, natural geysers on display.
-In particular, the main geyser in this area, the Pohutu geyser.
-Meaning “big splash” or “explosion,” it truly lives up to its name as it spurts up to twenty times per day and the explosive hot waters can reach heights of up to 30 metres (100 feet).
+Your local guide then shows you around the geothermal field with an up-close view of the awesome natural geysers on display.
+In particular, the main geyser in this area, the Pohutu geyser (meaning ‘big splash’ or ‘explosion), truly lives up to its name as it spurts up to twenty times per day and the explosive hot waters can reach heights of up to 30 metres (100 feet).

-To round out your cultural experience, a traditional Maori Cultural concert will be performed at the end of this village tour.
+To round out your cultural experience, a traditional Maori cultural concert is performed at the end of this village tour.

 Rotorua City and Return

 After visiting Whakawerawera Village, our tour takes you through Rotorua city, the heart of the North Island.